Executive Vice President, Associate Publisher

 She was born and raised in New Jersey and outside of work continues to enjoy live music as well as reading, running and hiking with her dog, Vixey.

 As a recent graduate of Rider University with a major in communications, Andrew Risch joined the Global Traveler team as an intern in 2017, utilizing skills learned at university.
-Andrew now works full time with Global Traveler as a digital coordinator/account executive.
+Risch now works full time with Global Traveler as advertising coordinator.

 Traveling with his family early in life sparked an interest in travel and opened his eyes to the wonders of the world.

 He was born and raised in Westford, Mass., before moving to Bucks County, Pa.
-Andrew enjoys reading, going to the gym and spending time with his family.
+Risch enjoys reading, going to the gym and spending time with his family.

 Vice President/Digital Director

-Besides on-campus activities, Katie interned at several companies in the entertainment industry, including Paramount Vantage and Columbia Pictures.
-While at Global Traveler, Katie had the good fortune to travel to Iceland, Germany, Texas, the Netherlands and Ireland.
+While at Global Traveler, she had the good fortune to travel to destinations including Iceland, Germany, the Netherlands, Ireland and Aruba.

-Outside of work, Katie is interested in cooking, improv comedy, exploring new places, trying new food, attending seasonal festivals and spending time with family and friends.
+Outside of work, Skrzek is interested in exploring new places, trying new food, attending seasonal festivals and spending time with family and friends.

 Associate Editor/Copy Editor